IBM/cloudpakforapps-workshop/workshop/exercise-3/README.md

 # Exercise 3: Deploying to OpenShift with Appsody

-In this exercise, we will show how to deploy the sample insurance quote application built in [Exercise 2](../exercise-2/README.md) to OpenShift using Appsody.
+In [Exercise 2](../exercise-2/README.md) you were running the insurance quote application under "appsody control" in Local Rapid Development Mode (sometimes called the *inner loop* of development).
+In this exercise, we will show how to deploy the same application to OpenShift using Appsody.
+Appsody provides the functionaliy to build a standard Docker image for your applicaiton (including all the components from stack), for deployment to Docker or Kubernetes, enabling additional testings within these environment.
+In particular:

+* `appsody build` will create a Docker image
+* `apposdy deploy` will deploy the image to a Kubernetes cluster, by default using the Appsody Operator.
+For simplicity, `appsody deploy` will also execute a build ahead of the deployment.

 When you have completed this exercise, you will understand how to:

 * deploy the applications to OpenShift using the appsody CLI

-In later exercises we will learn how to use appsody with a Tekton pipeline, hooked to git, to trigger an automated deployment.

 ![Tools used during Exercise 3](images/ex3.png)